Joseph T. Taylor Hall: Interim Student Activities Center

 The Blake Street Library would be known as the Old Library Building during its transition to a new role.
-The IU Trustees confirmed the creation of a student actuvutues center in the former Blake Street Library in February 1994.
+The IU Trustees confirmed the creation of a student activities center in the former Blake Street Library in February 1994.
 The proposed draft included a cafeteria, video game arcade, and table games on the lower level; Adaptive Education Services and three student lounges totaling 7,000 square feet on the first floor; the Student Activities Office, Office of Multicultural Student Affairs, and student offices on the second floor; the Undergraduate Education Center and a learning center on the third floor.
 At this time, the basement was occupied by the Student Assembly, Black Student Union, and the Student Activities Office.
 The Undergraduate Education Center planned to expand their operations with a learning center for tutoring or assisted learning, and a peer support center to allow other students to assist new students in coursework.
 In August 1994, the first floor and lower level were planned to open as a student center.
 No physical changes had been made, but an area had been designated for student organizations to use for meetings.
 The first floor still contained large study tables, student cubicles, and a lounge area.
 The lower level contained the UEC learning center, peer tutoring programs, and counseling service programs.
 However, the student center was delayed due to construction, which sparked backlash from student organizations.
 An interim student center was opened to appease student backlash until a more permanent center could be built.
 The student activities center was located on the first floor of the Old Library Building.
 In September 1996, the Undergraduate Education Center moved to the second and third floors of the building.
 The estimated cost of renovations was $4.7 million.
 The second floor consisted of two computer labs, mentor's office spaces, conference rooms, and study tables.
 The third floor consisted of classrooms, study rooms, the Undergraduate Education Center, the Upward Bound Program, and faculty offices.
 An enclosure to connect the building with the Business/SPEA building was added to the second floor to facilitate traffic.
 The glass connector was designed by architect Tom Cheeseman.
 In 1997, the Wurster Construction Company completed renovations to turn the Old Library Building into an academic hub for campus activities and operations.